By Nabarun Bhattacharya

 - There’s a theoretical side to this too.
 Our R&D is extremely strong.
 You’ll find non-stop research underway, not only on the practical side of death, but also on other aspects, covering data from the Tibetan Book of the Dead, the Thanatos Syndrome, Indian thoughts on death, Abhedananda, and Jiddu Krishnamoorthy to the latest forms of murder, suicide and clinical death.
 Forget about India, no one in the world is engaged in this sort of business.
 It wouldn’t even occur to anyone.
 We’ve been told of a few small-scale attempts in Japan, but this isn’t a matter of automobiles or electronics, after all.
 They may have their Toyota and Mitsubishi, but those poor fellows still can’t think beyond hara-kiri.
 All those bamboo or steel knives—so primitive.
 Not at all enterprising.
 Incidentally, do you know which country has the most suicides in the world?

 - Must be us.

 - No sir, it’s Hungary.
 Magyars are incredibly suicide-prone.

 They offered access to all kinds of death.
-They would fulfil even the most intricate and virtually impossible proposals.
+They would fulfill even the most intricate and virtually impossible proposals.
 A man from Delhi had always imagined dying when his jeep skidded on an icy mountain road.
 It was organised.
 If you wanted to die of a specific disease, their medical team would check on its feasibility.
 But they would not engineer someone else’s death on your request.
 You could only arrange for your own death through their services.